Skip to content

 control classes

-The most common type of control you'll use is the default or standard ZControl.
+The most common type of control you'll use is the standard ZControl.
 There are also special subclasses of control that offer extra functionality, often in the LED feedback they provide.

 One class of control is the page control, which is bound to a page you specify.
 It shows one color when its bound page is in view, and another when it isn't.
 Another is the transport control: you can bind your play button to Live's transport, and it will turn green while the set is playing, and white when it stops.
 Just like it did on the original script for your controller.